 For pivot rules that are used in practice there are known (artificial) examples that demonstrate exponential behavior.
 It is an open question whether there is any pivot rule that ensures termination in a polynomial number of steps.
 Moreover, it is not known whether in general there is a path of polynomial length leading to the minimum vertex.
 Hirsch conjectured that the minimum vertex can always be reached by a (monotone) path of length at most m - n.
+(Here m is the total number of halfspaces defining the polytope, which for an LP includes the non-negativity constraints.)
 Though the conjecture in this strong form is by now known to be false, it may not be far from the truth.